department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/QA/QualityAssuranceProcess/Accessibility/a11y-checklist-content-designers.md

 ### **Headings should communicate content hierarchy.**
 - Introduce each content section with a heading.
 - Use heading levels to reflect a logical content hierarchy.
-- Begin the main body content with a heading level 1 that describes the page.
-Only one H1 should be used per screen and should make it clear to a user what information will be found on that screen.
+- Begin the main body content with a heading that describes the page.
+Only one primary (web equivalant to an H1) should be used per screen and should make it clear to a user what information will be found on that screen.
 - Communicate the heading structure to developers, if it’s unclear.

 ### **Group related items as lists.**